FireFly08151/Moza2Joystick/README.md

 It reads real-time input from your devices using either:

-- MOZA SDK — for maximum performance and official data access
+- [MOZA SDK](https://mozaracing.com/pages/sdk) — for maximum performance and official data access
-- HIDAPI (MozaReader) — for a driver-independent fallback mode
+- [hidapi](https://github.com/libusb/hidapi) — for a driver-independent fallback mode

-All input is then forwarded to a **vJoy virtual controller**, so your system sees it as a regular joystick or gamepad.
+All input is then forwarded to a **[vJoy virtual controller]((https://sourceforge.net/projects/vjoystick/))**, so your system sees it as a regular joystick or gamepad.

 ---

 ## Features

 Dual input backends
-- SDK mode: Uses the official MOZA SDK (`mozaAPI.h`)
+- SDK mode: Uses the official MOZA SDK (`mozaAPI`)
 - HID mode: Uses raw HID data via `hidapi`

 vJoy output